Zeck69/autopilot_boat/docs/sensor_code.md

 ```
 <br/>

-  TODO: Do I keep all code and issues faced (drift, etc... )
+  TODO: Do I keep all code ?
+If so comment it and issues faced (drift, etc... )

 ## Wind vane